apache/cassandra-java-driver/CONTRIBUTING.md

 Don't base a pull request onto another one, it's too complicated to follow two branches that evolve at the same time.
 If a ticket depends on another, wait for the first one to be merged.

-If you have to address feedback, avoid rebasing your branch and force-pushing (this makes the reviewers' job harder, because they have to re-read the full diff and figure out where your new changes are).
+If you have to address feedback, avoid rewriting the history (e.g. squashing or amending commits): this makes the reviewers' job harder, because they have to re-read the full diff and figure out where your new changes are.
 Instead, push a new commit on top of the existing history; it will be squashed later when the PR gets merged.
 If the history is complex, it's a good idea to indicate in the message where the changes should be squashed:

 ```
 * 20c88f4 - Address feedback (to squash with "Add metadata parsing logic") (36 minutes ago)